Updated March 30th, 2020

 When you do a full optimization, you can expect a slightly faster and more efficient site.

-If you order our full service optimization service from us (Entrepreneur package), you can also expect an A score in the Shopify Analyzer or explanations why certain areas are still failing (usually app related).
+If you order our Entrepreneur package, you can also expect an A score in the Shopify Analyzer or explanations why certain areas are still failing (usually app related).

 Analogies: Website optimization is like…